 33 percent versus 22 percent is a big difference.
 By closing just one account, it appears that your credit usage has increased quickly and substantially.

 The bottom line: Leave credit accounts alone until the mortgage has closed.

-For more information, speak with a loanDepot licensed loan officer now.
+For more information, speak with a loanDepot licensed loan consultant now.